Possession of a Fake ID in Florida

 • Lawful purpose / authorization: Possession or display of another person’s ID for a lawful purpose is not prohibited; the State must prove unauthorized possession or prohibited conduct under §322.212.

-• Lack of knowledge: The statute requires “knowingly”; absence of knowledge that the document was forged, fictitious, or unlawfully issued can defeat the charge.
+• Lack of knowledge: The statute requires the act was committed “knowingly.”
+Not having knowledge that the document was forged, fictitious, or unlawfully is a defense.

 • Illegal stop or search: Suppression issues (vehicle or pedestrian stops, bag searches, phone wallets) can exclude the ID evidence.